hauke/OpenWrtRules/OpenWrt Rules.md

   with the openwrt-adm mailing list in CC.
   If the person either agrees or does not respond within 30 days, they will be moved to inactive status.
+* Frequent contributors may become members after a simple approval.
+  Project members are free to suggest suitable candidates.

 _**Commit access**_